scottalford75/Remora-docs/docs/source/software/linuxcnc-config.rst

 ~~~~~~~~~~~

 | Option for setting the SPI clock divider
+| If you are unsure of this setting, you may omit it from your hal file.
+| Default is based on board type
 | Avaiable options are
 | 128 =	3.125MHz on RPI3
 | 64  =	6.250MHz on RPI3